Matara Municipal Council

 The Matara Municipal Council is the local council for Matara, the second largest city in the Southern Province of Sri Lanka, the third level administrative division of the country.
 The council was established under the Municipalities Ordinance of 1865 as the 13th municipal council of Sri Lanka.

 Geography

 The Matara Four Gravets is 21.2 sqkm in area.
 The average elevation above sea level is 16 m.

 Administrative units

 Matara Municipal Council is divided into 36 Grama Niladhari Divisions (GN Divisions), with seven villages.

 Population

-The current population of Matara Four Gravets area, according to 2011 Census, is 114,970, a decline from the population of 103,246 in 2001.
+The population of Matara Four Gravets area, according to the 2011 Census, was 114,970, a decline from the population of 103,246 in 2001.

 Mayor

 The Mayor of Matara is the head of Matara Municipal Council and his office is located at the Matara Town Hall.
 Mayor Sosindra Handunge resigned on 20 September 2015 from his position and the current acting mayor is Ranjith Yasaratna.